jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 Proof: All this follows clearly from the preceding proposition.
 For there God's existence was proved from the fact that there must exist someone in whom are all the perfections of which there is an idea in us.

-Now there is in us the idea of a power so great that by him alone in whom it resides there can be made the sky, the earth, and all the other things that are understood by me as possible.
+There is in us the idea of a power so great that by him alone in whom it resides there can be made the sky, the earth, and all the other things that are understood by me as possible.
 Therefore, along with God's existence, all these things, too, are proved of him.